Film dubbed ‘one of Netflix’s worst’ climbs to No 1 on streaming site

 “#Interceptor on #Netflix is a freaking badass action movie.
 It has a tough as nails female lead holding off a swathe of US terrorists from taking down the final interceptor base to allow nuclear strikes on US soil.
 The usual sorts are giving this movie s***.
 Don’t listen to them,” another wrote.

+Meanwhile, a new Adam Sandler film released on the service has led to the actor breaking an impressive Rotten Tomatoes record.

-The Interceptor is available to stream now on Netflix.
+Interceptor is available to stream now on Netflix.

 Register for free to continue reading